thiagomaf/PYcellsegmentation/README.md

             *   `"dot_alpha"`: (Float, 0.0-1.0, Optional) Opacity of the transcript dots.
 Default: `0.5`.
             *   `"image_brightness_factor"`: (Float, Optional) Multiplier to adjust the brightness of the background image.
 Default: `1.0`.
             *   `"crop_to_segmentation_area"`: (Boolean, Optional) If `true`, the visualization will be cropped to the extent of the segmentation mask.
 Default: `false`.
+            *   `"log_scale_counts_for_colormap"`: (Boolean, Optional) If `true`, transcript counts per cell will be log-transformed (`log(1+count)`) before being mapped to the colormap.
+This can help visualize differences in lower expression ranges when some cells have very high counts.
+Default: `false`.
+            *   `"colormap_min_percentile"`: (Float, 0-100, Optional) The percentile of (log-transformed if enabled, non-zero) cell counts to use as the minimum for the colormap scaling.
+E.g., `5.0` would mean the colormap starts at the 5th percentile of expression.
+Default: `0.0` (uses the actual minimum observed value).
+            *   `"colormap_max_percentile"`: (Float, 0-100, Optional) The percentile of (log-transformed if enabled, non-zero) cell counts to use as the maximum for the colormap scaling.
+E.g., `95.0` would mean the colormap ends at the 95th percentile of expression.
+Default: `100.0` (uses the actual maximum observed value).
     **Example:**
     ```json
     "visualization_tasks": {